IN UNISON Scholars

 “Being a SLSO In Unison scholar will help broaden my skills as a performer and future music educator.
 In addition, I believe being a scholar will give me the platform needed to help my future students succeed.
 Passing on the knowledge of music has been one of my biggest values and each teacher I’ve had has done an amazing job, I plan to do the same as a scholar learning from a mentor and as an educator.
 I would like the opportunity to embrace what I love most and being a scholar will aid me in the future.”

-Madisynn is an incoming Music Performance major at University of Missouri-St. Louis.
-She has been playing cello for eight years and has had an interest in music composition and theory for about three years.
-Madisynn has participated in various music ensembles since she began her musical journey, such as school orchestras, her high school’s pit orchestra, summer jazz camps, and the Gateway Music Outreach community orchestra.
-Upon entering high school, she also had opportunities to progress with solo repertoire.
-Some of her proudest accomplishments are getting the highest ratings possible at MSHSAA’s Solo and Ensemble for both the district and state levels, which made her realize that she had the potential to do something great with her musical abilities.
+Mitchell is an incoming Music Performance major at University of Missouri-St. Louis and is a former Peer to Peer student.
+He has been playing cello for eight years and has had an interest in music composition and theory for about three years.
+Mitchell has participated in various music ensembles since he began his musical journey, such as school orchestras, his high school’s pit orchestra, summer jazz camps, and the Gateway Music Outreach community orchestra.
+Upon entering high school, he also had opportunities to progress with solo repertoire.
+Some of his proudest accomplishments are getting the highest ratings possible at MSHSAA’s Solo and Ensemble for both the district and state levels, which made him realize that he had the potential to do something great with his musical abilities.

 “Being an SLSO IN UNISON Scholar will help me connect with people my age from similar backgrounds and with similar goals.
 It will allow me to develop professional connections earlier on than if I were to not be part of the program, as well as familiarize me with the industry I will soon be part of.
 Additionally, having the support of fellow program members and the SLSO will both motivate me and teach me how to be successful as an aspiring musician through example and shared experiences.”